nuxt/nuxt/docs/content/3.api/5.commands/typecheck.md

 This command sets `process.env.NODE_ENV` to `production`.
 To override, define `NODE_ENV` in a `.env` file or as a command-line argument.

 ::alert
-You can also enable type-checking at build or development time with [the `typescript.typeCheck` option in your `nuxt.config` file](/api/configuration/nuxt.config#typescript).
+You can also enable type-checking at build or development time by installing `vue-tsc` and `typescript` as devDependencies and enabling [the `typescript.typeCheck` option in your `nuxt.config` file](/api/configuration/nuxt.config#typescript).
 ::